 Above all Staffa is one of Scotland’s most iconic sights and renowned the world over for its stunning rock structures.
 In prehistoric times Staffa was covered by the ice sheets which spread from Scotland out into the Atlantic Ocean beyond the Outer Hebrides.
 After the last retreat of the ice around 20,000 years ago, sea levels were up to 125 metres lower than at present.
 Around 14,000 years ago it is likely that Staffa was part of a larger island lying just off the coast of present day mainland Scotland.
 This landmass would have included what are now the islands of Mull, Iona and the Treshnish Isles.

-You will see Staffa consists of three layers of rock of different types, covered with a surface of rich soil and lush grass.
+Staffa consists of three layers of rock of different types, covered with a surface of rich soil and lush grass.
 The lowest layer is tuff, a mix of compressed volcanic ash and dust.
-The middle layer is composed of the basaltic columns, and the uppermost is made up of jumbled and fractured columns and volcanic debris.
+The middle layer is composed of the basaltic columns.
+The uppermost is made up of jumbled and fractured columns and volcanic debris.

-Your approach to Staffa is breath-taking as the true complexity of the rock formations become clear.
-Large vertical shafts of rock rise up above you to a top mash up of confused rocks and that is topped by a lush green carpet of grasses and reeds.
+The approach to Staffa is breath-taking as the true complexity of the rock formations become clear.
+Large vertical shafts of rock rise up above you, to a top mash-up of confused rocks.
+In turn that is topped by a lush green carpet of grasses and reeds.